SATAY-LL/LaanLab-SATAY-DataAnalysis/documentation/documentation_satay.md

 See the section [Summary and additional tips](#summary-and-additional-tips) about how to check if the output makes sense based on the input data and the applied settings.

 <img src="media\satay_settingswindow.png" alt="satay.sh_settings_window" width=700>

+The whole pipeline might take several hours to run, depending on the size of the dataset.

 #### Tutorial